rohitbpersistent/psl-pdf-extract-services/README.md

 3. Once done with Sign up, you can generate the credentials using `Generate Credendials` menu button.\
    Copy the newly generated credentials such as ClientId, ClientSecret etc. and paste it into the `.env` file of project.

+4. Require Searchassist configuration - API url and auth configure into .env file.

-4. Add PDF file from which you want to extract data to `psl-pdf-extract-services/resources/upload` folder
+5. Add PDF file from which you want to extract data to `psl-pdf-extract-services/resources/upload` folder

-5. Now, open project directory in terminal/command prompt,
+6. Now, open project directory in terminal/command prompt,
    > `cd psl-pdf-extract-services`

 7. Install dependencies